Infoway works as a strategic investor of funds provided by the Federal Government, in collaboration with the provinces and territories.

 - Providing the technology Blueprint to guide the development of electronic health records in Canada.
 The EHR Blueprint is useful to information technology professionals in governments, health regionsand hospitals planning to implement electronic health record solutions.
 It is also valuable to technology vendors who want to align their products and services with Canada's vision for the interoperable electronic health record (iEHR.)
 Documentation on the EHR Blueprint can be found here in our Resources section.

 - Supporting and sustaining health information standards that enable interoperability and allow systems to share patient health information accurately and securely.
 You can learn more about the products and services Infoway's Standards Collaborative provides by downloading our Product and Service Highlights (2013), or by visiting the Standards Collaborative section of our website.
 If you are interested in Standards Collaborative membership, you can learn more about the benefits by visiting the Membership page on the website or register for membership on InfoCentral.

 - Providing tools and services for technology vendors, to help them accelerate their development efforts and to ensure that standards-based solutions are uniformly available across the country.
 Visit our page for health IT professionals for an overview of the website sections that may be of most interest to you.

 Want to know more about progress in Canada?

-An overview of the progress across Canada to improve the patient experience through the use of innovative health information technology solutions.
+An overview of the progress across Canada to improve the patient experience through the use of innovative digital health solutions.

 Experiences and perspectives